Paul Smith (fashion designer): Paul Smith fashion chain

+The brand launched its e-commerce site in 2004.
+In 2006 Itochu bought a 40% stake in Paul Smith, but the company remained majority-owned by Smith.
+In January 2016, Smith combined his men's and women's fashion shows, showcasing during Paris Fashion Week.
+As of November 2025, the brand Paul Smith claims 130 stores in over 60 countries, including the USA, Japan and South Korea, in cities including New Delhi, Seoul, San Francisco, Paris, Amsterdam, Milan and Copenhagen.
+There are also stores dotted around England, in Nottingham, Manchester, Bicester, York and Ellesmere Port, as well as eight in London and three airside at Heathrow Airport, in terminals 2, 3 and 5.

 Partnerships and other business pursuits

-Smith has collaborated with a wide range of companies and cultural institutions across fashion, design, sport and media.

 Automotive and transport

 In 1997, Smith designed a Mini that was produced in a limited edition of 1,800 cars.
 He later returned to the brand in 2021 with the Mini Electric using sustainable principles, with recycled and natural materials, for example cork.
 Smith also designed the Mini Strip, an electric model created with recycled and natural materials, intended to demonstrate sustainable design principles.
-He also worked with Triumph Motorcycles, restyling the Bonneville T100 in 2005 and with Land Rover in 2016 on a bespoke Defender.'
-In 2018 he collaborated with James Turner of Sports Purpose to cover a 1965 Porsche 911 with multicoloured stripes; the car went on to appear at Le Mans Classic and the Goodwood Festival of Speed.'
+He also worked with Triumph Motorcycles, restyling the Bonneville T100 in 2005 and with Land Rover on a bespoke Defender.
+In 2018 he collaborated with James Turner of Sports Purpose to cover a 1965 Porsche 911 with multicoloured stripes; the car went on to appear at Le Mans Classic and the Goodwood Festival of Speed.

 Furniture, interiors and product design

 Smith has undertaken a number of projects in furniture and interiors.
 In 2002 he worked with Cappellini on a small homeware collection, and in 2006 collaborated with Mercian Cycles on a series of bicycles.
 He also designed seating for Broadway Cinema in Nottingham that year.
-In 2014 he began a collaboration with Anglepoise, reimagining the Type 75 lamp as “Edition One”; further editions followed in 2016 and 2018.'
+In 2014 he began a collaboration with Anglepoise, reimagining the Type 75 lamp as "Edition One"; further editions followed in 2016 and 2018.'
 He has also produced designs for Gufram, creating a new version of its cactus-shaped coat stand in 2016.'

 Fashion, textiles and accessories

 Smith's textile and fashion collaborations include his long-running partnership with US brand Maharam, which began in 2003,' and work with Rapha, the cycle clothing company, from 2007.
 In 2010 he collaborated with Burton Snowboards, adding his signature stripe to boards and apparel.
-In 2012 joined with John Lobb to produce a series of Oxford, derby and loafers.
-He has also worked with Kask to design cycling helmets (2015, 2018),' with Caran d’Ache on two editions of its “849” pen (2015, 2016), 'and with Berry Bros & Rudd on a limited wine collection (2016).
-Further accessories projects included limited edition eyewear with Cutler & Gross in 2018 in tribute to his close friend Tony Gross.
-The same year Smith collaborated with the Globe-Trotter by redesigning their 20" trolley case to celebrate its 120-year anniversary first showcased at the Salone del Mobile.
+In 2012 he joined with John Lobb to produce a series of Oxford, derby and loafers.
+He has also worked with Kask on the design of cycling helmets (2015, 2018),' with Caran d'Ache on two editions of its "849" pen (2015, 2016), ' and with Berry Bros & Rudd on a limited wine collection (2016).
+Further accessories projects include limited edition eyewear with Cutler & Gross in 2018, in tribute to his close friend Tony Gross.
+The same year Smith collaborated with the Globe-Trotter by redesigning their 20" trolley case to celebrate its 120-year anniversary, first showcased at the Salone del Mobile.